VARIETY Sample set

 - Sale price

-Our variety edit of citrusy, green and woody scents in 5 (five) 2ml samples:
+Our VARIETY edit of citrus, floral and woody scents in 5 (five) 2ml samples:

 1. L'Etrog, a classic citrusy Mediterranean chypre.

-*Purchase a Sample Set and receive a $40 credit to apply towards your next 100ml fragrance purchase.
+*Purchase a Sample Set and receive a one-time $40 credit to apply towards your first 100ml fragrance purchase.
 You will receive a follow-up email with your credit code.

 *Sample sets are not returnable.

 A "little of everything" edit with our best-selling selection.
-From citrusy fresh to amber and incense, these scents offer a journey through Italian fields, Art Deco smoking rooms and merchant galleons.
+From citrusy fresh to amber and incense, these scents offer a journey through Italian fields, flower altars, and European courts.
 A time and place for every scent.

 Eau de Parfum.
 Sample size sprayer: 2 ml / 0.07 fl oz